lukas-adrian/FindInFiles.PlugIns/README.md

 ## Project SearchPlugIns

+The PlugIns are for the FindInFiles-Project, see [here](https://github.com/lukas-adrian/FindInFiles.git)

-Use the Project TextFilesKMP as an example.
+Use the PlugIn-Project TextFilesKMP as an example if you want to create own PlugIns.

 To create some plugin just reference PlugInBase and inherit from ISearchInFolderPlugIn.